Bayernatoor/btc_self_custody/src/faqs/hardware_wallet_setup/hardware_faq5.md

 &nbsp;

-Up next we'll pick a Node implementation, and once setup you'll have a well thought out, secure and private self-custodial btcoin solution.
+Up next we'll pick a Node implementation, and once setup you'll have a well thought out, secure and private self-custodial Bittcoin solution.

 &nbsp;